So Barisan Nasional's (BN) rule has ended.

 Until they didn't.

-Singapore didn't like the race-based, parochial "Malay Malaysia" 50 shades of racism and left the federation in 1965.
+Singapore didn't like the race-based, nativist "Malay Malaysia" 50 shades of racism and left the federation in 1965.

 Will this happen in Singapore too?